Colbydude/twitch-extension-vue-laravel-mix-boilerplate/README.md

 ```bash
 curl -H 'Client-ID: <client id>' -X GET 'https://api.twitch.tv/helix/users?login=<owner name>'
 ```

+Alternatively, you can fetch your Twitch ID using the developer rig.
+Select "Configuration Service" and use the ID listed under "Channel ID or Name".

 You will also need to generate a cert to run your EBS.
 See below for the steps to accomplish this.